Modern flat Earth beliefs: Social and experimental activities of skeptics and believers

 Behind the Curve illustrated how flat Earth believers rely on poorly-verified claims.
-Mark Sargent claimed to have watched flightaware.com for a very long time to check if any flights traveled between continents in the Southern Hemisphere, which in his disc model would be much further apart than they are on the globe.
-He claimed to see no such flights, and took this as evidence for the disc model.
+Mark Sargent claimed to have watched flightaware.com for a very long time to check if any flights traveled between continents in the southern hemisphere, which in his disc model would be much further apart than they are on the globe.
+He stated that he saw no such flights, and took this as evidence for the disc model.
 Caltech astrophysicist Hannalore Gerling-Dunsmore went to the site and immediately found flights that contradicted Sargent's claims.

-The solar eclipse of 21 August 2017 gave rise to numerous YouTube videos purporting to show how the details of the eclipse prove the Earth is flat.
-In 2017, "the Tunisian and Arab scientific and educational world" had a scandal when a PhD student submitted a thesis "declaring Earth to be flat, unmoving, young (only 13,500 years of age), and the centre of the universe".
+Optical illusions of sufficiently translucent clouds appearing to "pass" behind the Sun due to the insufficient contrast sunlight directly in front of the Sun produces have been recorded on video and also used by flat-earthers to try to show that the Sun isn't in outer space and the Earth is flat.
+The solar eclipse of 21 August 2017 gave rise to numerous YouTube videos purporting to show how the details of the eclipse prove that Earth is flat.

-In 2018, astronomer Yaël Nazé analyzed the controversy over a Ph.D. dissertation proposed by a student at the University of Sfax in Tunisia, which defended a flat Earth, as well as a geocentric model of the solar system and a young Earth.
+In 2017, "the Tunisian and Arab scientific and educational world" had a scandal when a Ph.D. student at the University of Sfax in Tunisia submitted a Ph.D. dissertation "declaring Earth to be flat, unmoving, young (only 13,500 years of age), and the centre of the universe".
+In 2018, astronomer Yaël Nazé analyzed the controversy over the dissertation.
 The dissertation, which had not been approved by the committee overseeing environmental studies theses, had been made public and denounced in 2017 by Hafedh Ateb, a founder of the Tunisian Astronomical Society, on his Facebook page.

 In March 2019, social media personality Logan Paul released a satirical documentary film about the flat Earth called FLAT EARTH: To The Edge And Back.

-The Flat Earth Society has a Twitter account, @FlatEarthOrg.
-This account shares information about their group and promotes flat Earth ideologies.
+On December 14, 2024, retired businessman and pastor Will Duffy paid to bring believers in the concept of a flat earth to Union Glacier Camp in Antarctica for them to witness day-long illumination.
+While his guests had to concede they witnessed the midnight sun in Antarctica, not all of them accepted on the spot that Earth is a sphere.